doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 1 row in set.
 Elapsed: 0.323 sec.
 ```

-To see what happens inside you can explore transfer logs and metrics:
+To see what happens inside, you can explore transfer logs and metrics:

 **Logs**
 ![transfer_logs.png](./assets/transfer_logs.png)